 The second consequence concerns the duration of a hypothetical phase that would encompass the deposition of sample FER 1 and that of sample FER 3.
 Indeed, since the ages vary together in the MCMC, the duration of such a phase should be smaller when modelling the covariance than when all the variance in ages is treated as random.
-Indeed, we could verify this assertion using the function PhaseStatistics() of 'ArchaeoPhases' (Philippe and Vibet, 2020): with the simplistic covariance matrix, the 95 % C.I. for the duration of this phase is [-1.4; 9.7] ka, whereas it is [-0.6; 7.6] ka when the ages are calculated using the simplistic θ matrix.
+Indeed, we could verify this assertion using the function PhaseStatistics() of "ArchaeoPhases" (Philippe and Vibet, 2020): with the simplistic covariance matrix, the 95 % CI for the duration of this phase is [-1.4; 9.7] ka, whereas it is [-0.6; 7.6] ka when the ages are calculated using the simplistic θ matrix.

-492 5.3.2.
-A real example, including stratigraphic constraints
+5.3.2 A real example, including stratigraphic constraints

-493 In a real case, since the relative contributions of the different dose rate components vary from 494 one sample to another, the correlation will be less pronounced.
-For more realistic calculations of the 495 ages of samples FER 1 and FER 3, we took the same values as above for the diagonal terms of the heta496 matrix (Eq.
-2); on the other hand, for the non-diagonal, covariance terms, we used the following values: 497 $\sigma{\rm lab} = 0.02$ (which corresponds to the experimentally determined calibration standard deviation, 498 including the uncertainty of the dose delivered to calibration quartz; Hansen et al., 2015), $\sigma{\rm K}=0.012$, 499 $\sigma{\rm U}=0.007$, $\sigma{\rm Th}=0.007$ (for these values, which also include counting of the standards used, the 500 reader is referred to Guibert et al., 2009; Guibert, 2002), and s{int} = 0.003 Gy.ka-1.
-We provide as Supplementary Information a calculation spreadsheet allowing to build the covariance matrix, 501 502 intended for adaptation to the user-specific needs.
+In a real case, since the relative contributions of the different dose rate components vary from one sample to another, the correlation will be less pronounced.
+For more realistic calculations of the ages of samples FER 1 and FER 3, we took the same values as above for the diagonal terms of the θ matrix (Eq.
+9); on the other hand, for the nondiagonal, covariance terms, we used the following values: $\sigma{lab} = 0.02$ (which corresponds to the experimentally determined calibration standard deviation, including the uncertainty of the dose delivered to calibration quartz; Hansen et al., 2015), $\sigma{\rm K} = 0.012$, $\sigma{\rm U} = 0.007$, $\sigma{\rm Th} = 0.007$ (for these values, which also include counting of the standards used, the reader is referred to Guibert et al., 2009; Guibert, 2002) and $s{\text{int}} = 0.003 \,\text{Gy}\,\text{ka}^{-1}$.
+In the Supplement we provide a calculation spreadsheet allowing the covariance matrix to be built, intended for adaptation to the user-specific needs.

-503 At the site of La Ferrassie, the uncertainties associated with the gamma dose rate observations 504 are more complex.
-Al2O3:C dosimeters were placed at the end of 25 cm long aluminium tubes and 505 inserted horizontally in the stratigraphic section at the location of sediment sampling.
-In an ideal case, 506 sediment should be uniform in a horizontal plane; however, for samples FER 1 and FER 3 only a rather 507 thin layer of sediment remained against the cliff wall (the layers of the sample were not present at the 508 site in any other location), which resulted in the dosimeters being inserted either in the karstic cliff 509 (the limestone contains little radioelements compared to the sediments, as shown in Fig. 5 of Guérin et al., 2015b) or at the interface between the cliff and the sediment.
-As a result, we took for $\dot{d}{y,i}$ the 510 511 average between the gamma dose rates measured in situ (which underestimate the real gamma dose

-512 rate because the effect of the cliff is over-represented) and the gamma dose rates derived from the K, 513 U and Th concentrations in the samples.
-The associated standard deviation, $\sigma{\gamma,i}$, was calculated as the 514 difference between these two extreme values divided by 4, so that the 95% C.I. covers all possible 515 values.
-As this standard deviation is much larger than the analytical uncertainties, we neglected the 516 latter and considered $\sigma{\gamma,i}$ to characterise random sources of errors since each sample has a different 517 environment and may be more or less far from the cliff.
+At the site of La Ferrassie, the uncertainties associated with the gamma dose rate observations are more complex.
+Al_2O_3 : C dosimeters were placed at the end of 25 cm long aluminium tubes and inserted horizontally in the stratigraphic section at the location of sediment sampling.
+In an ideal case, sediment should be uniform in a horizontal plane; however, for samples FER 1 and FER 3 only a rather thin layer of sediment remained against the cliff wall (the layers of the sample were not present at the site in any other location), which resulted in the dosimeters being inserted either in the karstic cliff (the limestone contains few radioelements compared to the sediments, as shown in Fig. 5 of Guérin et al., 2015b) or at the interface between the cliff and the sediment.
+As a result, we took for $\dot{d}{\gamma,i}$ the average between the gamma dose rates measured in situ (which underestimate the real gamma dose rate because the effect of the cliff is overrepresented) and the gamma dose rates derived from the K, U and Th concentrations in the samples.
+The associated standard deviation, $\sigma{\gamma,i}$, was calculated as the difference between these two extreme values divided by 4, so that the 95 % CI covers all possible values.
+As this standard deviation is much larger than the analytical uncertainties, we neglected the latter and considered $\sigma{\gamma,i}$ to characterise random sources of errors since each sample has a different environment and may be more or less far from the cliff.